needle-mirror/com.unity.ai.navigation/Documentation~/NavMeshLink.md

     </tr>
     <tr>
       <td rowspan="1"><strong>Cost Override</strong></td>
       <td colspan="2">Choose how to assign the cost to move across the link. <br/> Select <strong>Cost Override</strong> to set the cost value directly in the adjacent number field.<br/> Deselect <strong>Cost Override</strong> for the cost of the Area type to become the cost of moving over the NavMesh link.
 In this case the adjacent number field is disabled and not used. <br/> Path finding uses the cost in conjunction with the distance between the start and end positions in world space.
-Refer to [Areas and costs](./AreasAndCosts.md#pathfinding-cost) for more information.</td>
+Refer to <a href="./AreasAndCosts.html#pathfinding-cost">Areas and costs</a> for more information.</td>
     </tr>
     <tr>
       <td rowspan="1"><strong>Auto Update Positions</strong></td>